WGSR-LD: Analog-to-digital conversion

 WGSR shut down its analog signal on June 4, 2009.
 The station flash-cut its digital signal into operation on UHF channel 47, and received FCC permission to use that as the station's virtual channel, instead of using its former UHF analog channel 39.
 The station began carrying second and third digital subchannels on August 17, 2009.
 Digital channel 47.1 began transmitting programming in high definition on February 23, 2011.

 2017 auction and repack

 In 2017, the FCC authorized the auction of TV channels 38 and above, and the subsequent relocation of all TV stations operating on those channels to new locations below channel 37.
-On September 1, 2018, WGSR-LD ceased broadcadcasting on channel 47 and commenced operation on RF channel 19.
+On September 1, 2018, WGSR-LD ceased broadcasting on channel 47 and commenced operation on RF channel 19.
 At the time, the station retained its references to virtual channels 47.1 and 47.3.

 Due to further interference issues, the station signed off on February 27, 2019, to move to a new tower.
 On March 23, 2019, the station returned to the air from a tower in downtown Reidsville, with its virtual channel number changed to reflect the station's physical channel 19.